 Augarten Palace with Vienna Boys’ Choir (Wiener Sängerknaben)

 The Vienna Boys’ Choir (Wiener Sängerknaben) has been based in the Palais Augarten since 1948.
-In addition to a grammar school with boarding school exclusively for the boys’ choir, the palace also houses a kindergarten and a private elementary school.
+In addition to a grammar school with a boarding school exclusively for the boys’ choir, the palace also houses a kindergarten and a private elementary school.

-The palace has a long history starting with park foundation and it was restored and renovated several times.
+The palace has a long history starting with the park foundation and it was restored and renovated several times.

 Muth – concert hall of the Vienna Boys’ Choir

 The concert hall for performances of Vienna Boys’ Choir was opened in 2012.
 This is an exclusive performance venue for this Viennese attraction when they are in Vienna and not in one of their many tours.
-The building is in the southeast corner of the park, accessible from outside.
+The building is in the southeast corner of the park, accessible from the outside.